mlnederlof/gitgldarch/README.md

 I'm currently working on the proper setup of the pipeline Archi-Github, in order to develop new reference architecture.
 In particular concerning the EU Act 'Single Digital Gateway'

 # How to reach me 📫
 You can reach me here on Github.
-Just leave me a note!
+Just leave me a note!<br>
+Or you can follow me on Mastodon: @mlnederlof@mastodon.social

 <!---
 gitgldarch/gitgldarch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.